ulian-onua/KRNBluetoothKit/README.md

 (Unfamiliar with [CocoaPods](http://cocoapods.org/) yet?
 It's a dependency management tool for iOS and Mac, check it out!)

-Just add `pod 'KRNBluetoothKit'` to your Podfile and run 'pod install' in Terminal from your project folder.
+Just add `pod 'KRNBluetoothKit'` to your Podfile and run `pod install` in Terminal from your project folder.

+Write `#import "KRNBluetoothKit.h"` in files where you need to use lib classes.
+You can allocate and initialize instances of KRNCentralManager and/or KRNPeripheralManager.

+#####  Important
+An iOS app linked **on or after iOS 10.0** must include in its Info.plist file the usage description keys for the types of data it needs to access or it will crash.
+To use methods of Core Bluetooth Framework and respectively KRNBluetoothKit **you must add to Info.plist NSBluetoothPeripheralUsageDescription key** (key's type is string) which value that you provide for this key is displayed as part of the alert which the system prompts the user to allow usage of Bluetooth.

 ## How to set up and use